groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 > Specific Red Flags Found in Your Photos
 > Spelling Typos in the Ingredients (Image C2): The ingredient list contains obvious spelling errors that would not pass authentic quality control.
 It lists "Svnthetic Fluorphlogopite" (using a 'v' instead of a 'y') and "Ethylhexvl Palmitate"(using a 'v' instead of a 'y').

 > Grammar/Accent Errors (Image C2): The Italian translation line at the top prints "TINTA LABBRÂ" with an incorrect circumflex accent over the final 'A'.

+I think it's a Ã

 > Barcode Printing (Image C3): The font weight and numeric alignment on the barcode sticker differ from standard factory unit packaging.

+❌

 > Additional Physical Checks for the Tube

 > Applicator Orientation: On an authentic Rhode tube, when you hold the slanted tip against your lips while looking in a mirror, the printed rhode logo on the front faces outward toward the mirror.
 Counterfeits frequently have the slanted applicator attached backward or off-center.

 > Scent & Formula: Genuine Rhode lip tints have a smooth, cushiony, non-sticky texture.
 Counterfeit formulas often feel gritty, watery, or overly sticky and frequently carry a heavy plastic or chemical odor.

 > Because counterfeit cosmetics are unregulated and can cause allergic reactions or skin irritation, it is safest to avoid using this product.

 > Debossed Box Border (Image C1): The front of the carton features a raised, rectangular inset frame stamped around the text.
 Genuine Rhode boxes have a completely smooth, flat front panel with clean text printing rather than an embossed outline.

+❌

 > Distorted Cruelty-Free Icon (Image C3): The bunny icon next to the 12M PAO symbol on the back of the box is a generic, warped silhouette instead of Rhode's official Leaping Bunny logo.

+❌

-> Text Ghosting on Tube (Image C5): The French translation line ("BAUME À LÈVRES TEINTÉ AUX PEPTIDES") on the front of the plastic tube shows distinct shadow ghosting beneath the white letters, caused by misaligned double-printing.
+> Text Ghosting on Tube (Image C5): The French translation line (**"BAUME À LÈVRES TEINTÉ AUX PEPTIDES"**) on the front of the plastic tube shows distinct shadow ghosting beneath the white letters, caused by misaligned double-printing.

+❌

 > Overly Bold Crimp Batch Stamp (Image C6): The batch code (116099) pressed into the end seal of the tube is exceptionally deep, thick, and large.
 Authentic Rhode tubes use a much finer, subtle font for batch stamp indents.

+❌

 > Misaligned Shade Label (Image C6): The shade name "ribbon" is printed off-center directly against the crimped edge, causing the text to fade out along the border.

+❌

 > Coarse Crimp Texture (Images C5 & C6): The vertical seal ridges on the flat end of the tube are rough and unevenly pressed, whereas authentic packaging features a smooth, uniform crimp.

+❌